solarwinds/solarwinds-bindings-node/CONTRIBUTING.md

 ### Developing

-Just like `appoptics-apm`, this repo uses simple feature branches that only get merged to master at release time.
+Just like `appoptics-apm`, this repo uses simple feature branches that only get merged to master via a pull request.

 ### Releasing

-Again, like `appoptics-apm` the `npm version patch|minor|major` tool is used to create a version bump commit and tag to push to github, then you can simply run `npm publish` to publish the release.
+Again, like `appoptics-apm` the `npm version major.minor.patch` tool is used to commit a version bump and tag to push to github.
+You must use `git push origin 'tagname'` in order to push the tag along with the changes.
+If you do not the tag will not be sent to the repo.
+The versioning should follow [semver](www.semver.org) conventions, most importantly that breaking changes get a major version update.
+A pull request should be generated on github.
+Once the PR has been merged to master then, after updating master with `git pull`, you can run `npm publish` to publish the release.
+This should be done using a `@solarwinds.cloud` email account.